Agencies and Organizations We Support

 The Pantry can be helped directly by donating food items in the Food Pantry containers at Star Market and the Stow Post Office.
 Volunteers are always needed in order to keep the Food Pantry running.

-Open Table Maynard offers weekly nutritious community suppers and bags of groceries on Mondays from 5:00-6:30 pm at the Union Congregational Church, 80 Main Street, Maynard.
+Open Table Maynard offers weekly nutritious community suppers and bags of groceries twice weekly at 33 Main Street, Maynard.
 The community supper and groceries are open to anyone and everyone – no questions asked.

 Open Table’s purpose is to address the hunger that exists in our area and to do this in a manner that respects the privacy and dignity of our guests and provides them with a few moments of respite from their daily challenges.
 The Open Table is a way to open arms and hearts in the community, share success and gifts, practice values that enhance common humanity and to give and receive kindness.